coyorkdow/liteproto/doc/proxy.md

 Thus, we totally have three proxy types: `Object`, `Number`, and `NumberReference`.
 Among these types, `Object` and `Number` are used for value_type, and `Object` and `NumberReference` are used for reference.

+The function template `MakeProxy` is used to create a proxy of the underlying object, which is invoked when an interface or an iterator returns a reference.
+Similarly, the function template `RestoreFromProxy` is used to restore the underlying object from a proxy.

+`RestoreFromProxy` has an exception that it also accepts `Number` while the `MakeProxy` only returns `Object` or `NumberReference`.
+The rule of restoring from the `Number` is same as the rule of restoring from the `NumberReference`.